adriantombu/orion/README.md

 The build directory (the files that will be deployed into production)

 `/static`
-All the assets you want to use (images for posts, for exemple)
+All the assets you want to use (images for your posts, for example)

 `/themes`
-It contains the different themes you can use, each folder representing a them with it's own assets: html layout, css, images, ...
+It contains the different themes you can use, each folder representing them with its own assets: html layout, css, images, ...

 ### Front matter
-You can use the following values in your posts, which will be located at the top of the file in between `---`.
+You can use the following values in your posts.
+They will be located at the top of the file in between `---`.

 ```
 ---